The Bankrate promise

-If you already have a mortgage and want to apply for a second one, your lender will evaluate the combined LTV (CLTV) ratio, which factors in all of the loan balances on the property — the outstanding balance on the first mortgage, and now the second mortgage.
+If you already have a mortgage and want to apply for a second one, your lender will evaluate the combined LTV (CLTV) ratio.
+This factors in all of the loan balances on the property: the outstanding balance on the first mortgage, and now the second mortgage.

 Let’s say you have an outstanding balance of $250,000 on a home that is appraised at $500,000, and you want to borrow $30,000 in a home equity line of credit (HELOC) to pay for a kitchen renovation.
 Here’s a simple breakdown of the combined LTV ratio:

 If you have a HELOC and want to apply for another loan, your lender might look at a similar formula called the home equity combined LTV (HCLTV) ratio.
 This figure represents the total amount of the HELOC against the value of your home, not just what you’ve drawn from the line of credit.